mlte-team/mlte/docs/source/glossary.md

 **Performance Metric:** After determining a baseline test, teams must pick a performance metric.
 There are a wide range of metrics that could be appropriate depending on the type of model and the context in which the task is performed.

 **Scalability:** Is the ability of AI to perform at the size, speed, and complexity required.

+**Properties:** Properties are the characteristics or traits of a ML model or system.
+Developers will consider priorities, tradeoffs, and weaknesses of their model in the context of the system and prioritize properties for testing.
+The categories that organize properties are listed in [SDMT](https://github.com/mlte-team/a2it/blob/master/framework/1_SDMT.md).
+Properties in MLTE are an abstract element that are measured by measurements and validated by validators which are bound to properties.

+**Measurement:** Measurements are the isntances that assesses a property.
+For example, the total local process memory consumptions is a *measurement* that measures the *property* of Training Memory Cost.

+**Suites:** Suites are collections of properties and their associated measurements and bound validators.
+Suits help contain and organize the *MLTE* properties so that models can be easily re-evaluted.
+It also aids in the generation of the *MLTE* report.

+**Report:** Report contains a number of subclasses that are returned and displayed in the automatically generated *MLTE* report.
+The report renders as a web page and is opened automatically in an available window of the default browser.